madsailor/SMF-Extension/README.md

     =GETMORNINGKEY(ticker,datacode)
     =GETMORNINGFIN(ticker,datacode)

 Where *ticker* is the standard symbol ex.
 AAPL and *datacode* is the data element desired.

+Quotes *MUST* be used when entering the ticker symbol directly into the function:
+    =GETYAHOO("AAPL",1)

+But are *not* needed when referencing another cell:
+    =GETYAHOO(A1,1)
+In the latter case the data in A1 should be AAPL *not* "AAPL"

 The Yahoo datacode list:
 -------------